Government launches $25K builders and renovators HomeBuilder grant

 From today until 31 December 2020, HomeBuilder will provide all eligible owner-occupiers with a grant of $25,000 to build a new home or substantially renovate an existing home.
 Construction must be contracted to commence within three months of the contract date.

-Owner-builders and those seeking to build a new home which will be used as an investment property, or renovate an existing home which is an investment property, are not eligible for HomeBuilder.
-However for owner-occupiers, the time-limited, tax-free grant program is available to those who meet the following eligibility criteria:
+Owner-builders and those seeking to build a new home that will be used as an investment property, or renovate an existing home that is an investment property, are not eligible for HomeBuilder.
+However, for owner-occupiers, the time-limited, tax-free grant program is available to those who meet the following eligibility criteria:

 - You are a natural person (not a company or trust), aged 18 years or older and an Australian citizen.